Timing, Fundamentals, and Diversification of PagSeguro Digital Ltd. (PAGS) - The Dwinnex

-PagSeguro Digital Ltd. (NYSE: PAGS) closed the day trading at $8.29 down -1.19% from the previous closing price of $8.39.
-In other words, the price has decreased by -$0.10 from its previous closing price.
-On the day, 3742351 shares were traded.
-PAGS stock price reached its highest trading level at $8.33 during the session, while it also had its lowest trading level at $7.93.
+The closing price of PagSeguro Digital Ltd. (NYSE: PAGS) was $8.28 for the day, up 6.15% from the previous closing price of $7.80.
+In other words, the price has increased by $+0.48 from its previous closing price.
+On the day, 2553176 shares were traded.
+PAGS stock price reached its highest trading level at $8.38 during the session, while it also had its lowest trading level at $7.91.

 Sponsored